-Define clock domains and Set-Of-Pins
+Define clock domains and Set-of-Pins

 When you run SmartPower, it researches your existing clock domains and partitions your design automatically.
 You may wish to review the list of clock domains in the Domains tab to ensure that all the clocks of your design are included in the list.
-Add or remove clocks as necessary.
+Add or remove clocks as pecessary clocks as necessary.